fly206/ddc-brightness/README.md

 # DDC Brightness

-Easy to change the brightness of the monitor using ddcutil.
+A Cinnamon applet easy to change the brightness of the monitor

 ### Requirements:
 Need `ddcutil` tool.It can be installed wih the Synaptic Package Manager or using the following terminal command: